bar-assistant/docs/docs/setup/index.md

 ## Reverse proxy configuration

-Currently the setup requires that you proxy 3 services.
-This can be done with Nginx, Caddy, or any other reverse proxy server.
+Currently the recommended setup requires that you proxy 3 services.
+This can be done with Nginx, Caddy, Traefik, or any other reverse proxy server.
 Don't forget to update your `.env` file with the correct URLs.

+!!! warning "Path Prefix Stripping Required"

+    When serving Bar Assistant under a subfolder (e.g., `/bar`), your reverse proxy **must strip the path prefix** before forwarding requests to the application.
+Otherwise, you'll receive "Resource not found" errors.

+    For example, a request to `https://yourdomain.com/bar/api/server/version` should be forwarded to `http://bar-assistant:8080/api/server/version` (not `/bar/api/server/version`).

+    - **Nginx**: Handles this automatically with the trailing slash syntax (`location /bar/` → `proxy_pass http://backend/;`)
+    - **Traefik**: Requires explicit `stripPrefix` middleware
+    - **Caddy**: Requires `uri strip_prefix` directive when using subfolders

 ### Nginx config example with subfolders